SCCapstone/Capstone-Terrain-Trail/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Terrain Trail

+## External Requirements

+In order to build this project you will need to run commands:

+npm install

-## Available Scripts
+## Deployment

 In the project directory, you can run: